Free University of Berlin: Rankings

+In the 2023 QS Subject Ranking, Free University of Berlin ranks first in Germany in English, modern languages, politics, and sociology.
+In the 2023 THE Subject Ranking, Free University of Berlin ranks first in Germany in the social sciences.
+In the 2022 ARWU Subject Ranking, Free University of Berlin ranks first in Germany in human biological sciences and pharmacy, while sharing the first place in biomedical engineering, law, and nursing.

 In 2020, the American U.S. News & World Report listed Free University of Berlin as the 111th best in the world, climbing five positions.
 Being among the 100 best in the world in 18 areas of 28 ranked.

-According to the British Times Higher Education World University Rankings 2022 the FU Berlin ranks 83rd globally and seventh in Germany.

 In the German "ExcellenceRanking" of the CHE (Center for Higher Education Development) in 2013, Free University of Berlin ranks top in the fields of Biology, Chemistry, Physics and Political science.
 In the CHE "SubjectRanking", Freie Universität has been evaluated as one of Germany's best universities in Earth sciences, Computer science and Philosophy and also ranks among the Top 5 in Psychology, English studies and Education.

-Because of an unresolved dispute over the Nobel laureates before the Second World War (both Humboldt and Free University of Berlin claim to be the rightful successor of the University of Berlin), they do not appear in the Academic Ranking of World Universities (ARWU), anymore.
-The last ARWU, also known as Shanghai Ranking, placed the FU at 83rd in the world in 2007.